IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/frontend-plugins.md

 ##### Control center panels

-TomTom IndiGO's control center is an isolated area of the system UI that provides persistent indicators and controls, that are accessible to the user _at all times_; for example, clock or temperature controls.
+TomTom Digital Cockpit's control center is an isolated area of the system UI that provides persistent indicators and controls, that are accessible to the user _at all times_; for example, clock or temperature controls.
 It is populated with various panels extending [`ControlCenterPanel`](TTIVI_PLATFORM_API).
 The metadata, which is set in the panel's interface, lets